oracle/cloudtestdrive/AppDev/cloud-native/Docker/DockerLabs.md

 latest: digest: sha256:7f5638210c48dd39d458ba946e13e82b56922c3b99096d3372301c1f234772af size: 2839
 ```

-(While a layer is being pushed you'll see a progress bar, the above shows the final output.)
+(While a layer is being pushed you'll see a progress bar, the above shows the final output).

 Note that the first time you run this most if not all of the layers will be pushed, however subsequent runs only the layers that have changes will need to be pushed, which speeds things up a lot, so if the 0.0.1 tagged version is pushed (this is the same actual image, just a different name, again don't actually run this, just look at it)